openvinotoolkit/model_server/docs/ovms_quickstart.md

 ### Step 8: Review the Results

-In the `results` folder, you can find files containing inference results.
+In the current folder, you can find files containing inference results.
 In our case, it will be a modified input image with bounding boxes indicating detected faces.

 ![Inference results](quickstart_result.jpeg)

 Note: Similar steps can be performed with an ONNX model.
 Check the inference [use case example](../demos/using_onnx_model/python/README.md) with a public ResNet model in ONNX format